FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/locale.md

 When a user comments or logs in, we update their last used locale and use this for sending emails, as well.

 This impacts how the commenting widget is translated for the user.
+Locale consists of the user's language and region, so configuring locale will usually change the language used to show text to the user.

 #### Via The UI